liquity/dev/README.md

 1. User performs Trove operation in their browser
 2. The front end computes a new collateralization ratio locally, based on the change in collateral and/or debt.
 3. Call `HintHelpers::getApproxHint(...)`, passing it the computed nominal collateralization ratio.
 Returns an address close to the correct insert position
-4. Call `SortedTroves::findInsertPosition(uint256 _NICR, address _prevId, address _nextId)`, passing it the approximate hints via both `_prevId` and `_nextId` and the new nominal collateralization ratio via `_NICR`.
+4. Call `SortedTroves::findInsertPosition(uint256 _NICR, address _prevId, address _nextId)`, passing it the same approximate hint via both `_prevId` and `_nextId` and the new nominal collateralization ratio via `_NICR`.
-5. Pass the exact position as an argument to the Trove operation function call.
-(Note that the hint may become slightly inexact due to pending transactions that are processed first, though this is gracefully handled by the system.)
+5. Pass the ‘exact‘ hint in the form the two direct neighbors, i.e. `_nextId` as `_lowerHint` and `_prevtId` as `_upperHint`, to the Trove operation function call.
+(Note that the hint may become slightly inexact due to pending transactions that are processed first, though this is gracefully handled by the system that can ascend or descend the list as needed to find the right position.)

 Gas cost of steps 2-4 will be free, and step 5 will be `O(1)`.